Australian Immunisation Register for health professionals

 - Practice Management Software (PMS): Data is transferred directly from your PMS to the AIR.
 Download the latest version of your PMS after 1 October 2016.
 Check with your software vendor if you experience difficulties.

-- If you have a Medicare Provider Number: Use Health Professionals Online Services (HPOS) to access the AIR website and submit data using the Identify and Record Encounter function.
+- If you have a Medicare Provider Number: Use Health Professionals Online Services (HPOS) to access the AIR site and submit data using the Identify and Record Encounter function.

 The Australian Immunisation Register (AIR) produces a series of statistical, identified and access reports for authorised vaccination providers registered to use the AIR site.

-The AIR national due and overdue rules for immunisation information on the AIR’s rules, based on the Australian Immunisation Handbook, to help you better understand the operations of the AIR.
+The AIR national due and overdue rules for immunisation information provides information on the AIR’s rules, based on the Australian Immunisation Handbook, to help you better understand the operations of the AIR.

 Vaccine codes are available for use in software products that can send claims to the Australian Immunisation Register (AIR) through Medicare online claiming.